The key to success is in the struggle.

 They called this the Jordan Rules.

-Jordan at the time did not have the belief in his teammates to help him.
+At the time, Jordan did not have the belief in his teammates to help him.
 But trying to win by himself was resulting in devastating losses each year.

 After 3 years of pain, Jordan, Scottie Pippen, and the Bulls changed their approach.

 Phil Jackson let Jordan know that as great as he was individually, the Bulls would need to play a more team-oriented game in order to have success and beat the Pistons.

 In other words, he wanted Jordan to believe in his teammates.